 Polysaccharides form a diverse and complex family of biological macromolecules.
-They are polymeric carbohydrate molecules composed of long chains of monosaccharide units joined together by glycosidic linkages and on hydrolysis give the constituent monosaccharides or oligosaccharides.
-Polysaccharides occurring in nature often have high molecular weights.
-A large number of polysaccharides contain between 100 and several thousand monosaccharides.
-They are usually polydispersed in nature and may contain a wide range of closely related structures.
+They are polymeric carbohydrate molecules composed of long chains of monosaccharide units joined together by glycosidic linkages.
+It gives the constituent monosaccharides or oligosaccharides during hydrolysis.
+Polysaccharides own high molecular weights due to containing hundred to several thousand monosaccharides as well as polydispersed in nature with a wide range of closely related structures.

-Polysaccharides can be categorized according to their molecular characteristics (type, number, bonding and sequence of monosaccharides), physicochemical characteristics (water solubility, viscosity, surface activity) and nutritional function (digestible or non-digestible).
-Polysaccharides containing only one type of monosaccharide repeating in the chain are termed homopolysaccharides, such as starch, cellulose and glycogen which are formed from only glucose, whereas those which contain two or more constituent monosaccharides are known as heteropolysaccharides, such as pectin, hemicellulose and gums.
-Polysaccharides may be linear, branched or even cyclic in nature and this has important consequences for their physicochemical nature.
+Polysaccharides categorized according to their molecular characteristics (type, number, bonding and sequence of monosaccharides), physicochemical characteristics (water solubility, viscosity, surface activity) and nutritional function (digestible or non-digestible).
+Polysaccharides contain only one type of monosaccharide repeating in the chain are termed homopolysaccharides, such as starch, cellulose and glycogen which are formed from only glucose, whereas those formed with two or more constituent monosaccharides are known as heteropolysaccharides, such as pectin, hemicellulose and gums.
+Polysaccharides can be linear, branched or even cyclic with a certain consequences owing to physicochemical nature themselves.

 Figure 1.
 Polysaccharides of glucose

 Polysaccharides are abundant in nature and found in nearly every living organism.
 They can function as storage polysaccharides, such as starch in plants and glycogen in animals, structural elements in the cell walls of bacteria and plants and skeletal elements in arthropods.
 They can also be found linked to proteins and lipids, and have been implicated in cell–cell recognition and molecular targeting.